For tutorials on how to use the new Gutenberg content editor, go here:

-(How to tell if the Full Height Editor function is turned on)
+(Tell-tale signs that the Full Height Editor function is turned on)

-(Full Height Editor function disabled)
+(Full Height Editor feature disabled)

 (Text Box Resizing Tool)

-Inside your Post or Page screens, click and drag the bottom right-hand corner of your content editor to resize it …
+Inside your Post or Page screens, click and drag the bottom right-hand corner of your editor to resize it …

-Your editor will expand to the new size …
+The editor will expand to the new size …

-(Resized content editor)
+(Resized WordPress editor)

 You can use Distraction Free Writing with both the Visual and Text editor and switch between the two tabs while working …

-(Distraction-Free Mode – WordPress Text Editor)
+(Distraction-Free Writing Mode – Text Editor)

 (Screen Options Tab)